-My wife and I graduated right in the middle of a recession.
-When no-one leapt at the chance to employ us we ended up starting our own design business.
+The early 90s were a tough time, and when no-one leapt at the chance to employ me, my wife and I started our own design business, Magma Design.
 I soon fell back on my illustration skills doing storyboards for TV Commercials.
 My first big break came doing regular editorial illustrations for The Listener magazine, which I did for 6 years.

-Having fun is singing and playing guitar and piano with my bandmates "Toe Jam" and being vocalist for the funk-jazz ensemble "Hot Tub".
-I also love getting up on stage for the odd muscial and have played Marius in Les Miserables and Frank in the rock horror comedy musical Fang.
-Unfortunately I hardly have any time for windsurfing, yoga and volleyball.
+Having fun is playing guitar, piano and saxophone.
+I'm also the singer and percussionist for a 13 piece funk-jazz ensemble "Hot Tub".
+I love getting up on stage for the odd muscial and have played Marius in Les Miserables and Frank in the rock horror comedy musical Fang.
+Unfortunately I don't have time anymore for windsurfing, yoga and volleyball.
 I live in Taupo with my wife and 3 daughters.